 While November is likely to be blustery and full of falling leaves in the Northern Hemisphere, countries in the Southern Hemisphere are just getting into spring!
 That’s why things look much different in Australia this time of year – it’s due to how the Earth tilts towards the Sun.

-If you’re feeling a bit angsty, you might want to start practising some better behaviours by the time November next rolls around.
+If you’re feeling a bit angsty, you might want to start practicing some better behaviors by the time November next rolls around.
 That’s because International Tolerance Day falls mid-month, on November 16th.

 November is also the month where the world commemorates the end of World War One.
 Ceremonies take place across the globe on November 11th – in the UK, there are normally huge processions and poppy-laying ceremonies, with a nationwide silence taking place at 11am to commemorate those who gave their lives in action.